-Timeframe: In 2015, we published the PepsiCo Palm Oil Action Plan, describing our strategy for sourcing palm oil, which was updated in April 2021. ii.
+ii.
 Response effectiveness: We provide regular, detailed information on progress toward delivering our palm oil-related goals, all of which are publicly available to stakeholders on our website.
 Additionally, we solicit feedback from civil society through direct meetings and workshops and consider reports by civil society and other organizations.

-Our stakeholder collaboration efforts, including participation in the Palm Oil Working Group (POWG) of the Consumer Goods Forum, membership in the Tropical Forest Alliance 2020, and regular meetings with NGOs to discuss our efforts, exchange information and consider ways to achieve shared objectives have resulted in increased confidence in our efforts.
-In addition to our other traceability efforts (including grievance mechanisms developed in 2017), PepsiCo, in collaboration with Unilever, leads POWG's Independent Verification Working Group, which is focused on determining approaches to independent verification for progress on deforestation, land rights and labor rights.
-In 2021, the group started a roadmap for independent verification, which will continue in 2022 with the development of guidance on the topics of deforestation, labor rights and land rights.
-This will contribute to the implementation of PepsiCo's goals around transparency and accountability across the industry.
+Our stakeholder collaboration efforts, including participation in the Palm Oil Working Group (POWG) of the CGF, membership in the TFA 2020, and regular meetings with NGOs to discuss our efforts, exchange information and consider ways to achieve shared objectives have resulted in increased confidence in our efforts.
+In 2022, we made progress through the work of the Independent Verification Working Group, one of the workstreams of the POWG.
+PepsiCo co-convenes the group, which is focused on determining approaches to independent verification for progress on deforestation, land rights and labor rights.
+The group has created functional working groups, which have a defined scope and frameworks for action.
+The groups are linked to already existing initiatives, including the social issues aspect of the IRF, the CGF Palm Oil roadmap and the IRF data verification protocol.
+In 2022, the group made good progress on developing a draft framework for Independent Verification of deforestation.